Add Roles and Permissions

 | Role Name | Name of the role |

-| Role Type | Type of the Role Federation: Defining how an organisation client application's software statement is presented to the broader ecosystem.
+| Role Type | Type of the Role Federation: Defines how an organization's client application metadata is presented to the broader ecosystem.
 Federation roles influence the interaction pattern between the client application and the ecosystem.
-It shapes the client endpoint behavior and its relations with Authorisation Servers.
-Directory: Directory roles determine the manner in which an organisation's client applications communicate with the Connect's APIs.
+They shape client endpoint behavior and relations with Authorisation Servers.
+Directory: Directory roles determine how an organization's client applications communicate with Connect's APIs.
 Modifications to Directory roles are applied across all client applications registered within a framework. |

-| Is this role exclusive? | Controls whether an organisation can have other roles assigned.
-If an organisation has an exclusive role assigned, it cannot have any other role assigned. |
+| Is this role exclusive? | Controls whether an organization can have other roles assigned.
+If an organization has an exclusive role assigned, it cannot have any other roles assigned. |

 | Description | Description of the Role |